YuemingLong/microtubule-catastrophe/README.md

-# Reproducible Research Website Template
-This repository is a bare-bones template website for publishing of your work as an interactive website.
-It's tailored for easy inclusion of data files, plots, and interactive figures.
+# Modeling Microtubule Time to Catastrophe
+This repository is used to publish a website displaying our work on microtubule catastrophe data from Caltech's BE/Bi 103a.
 It is a heavily modified form of the Jekyll template [Flexible Jekyll](https://artemsheludko.github.io/flexible-jekyll/) by [`@artemsheludko`](https://github.com/artemsheludko).
 It is originally published under the [GNU General Public License